-- 34. In addition to the foregoing, DEFENDANTS, from time to time, failed to provide PLAINTIFF and the CALIFORNIA CLASS Members with wage statements that comply with California Labor Code Section 226. - 35.
+- 34. Further, DEFENDANTS from time to time failed to provide PLAINTIFF and the CALIFORNIA CLASS members with wage statements that accurately provided the name and address of the legal entity that is the employer, in violation of California Labor Code Section 226(a)(8). - 35.
+In addition to the foregoing, DEFENDANTS, from time to time, failed to provide PLAINTIFF and the CALIFORNIA CLASS Members with wage statements that comply with California Labor Code Section 226. - 36.
 As a result, DEFENDANTS issued PLAINTIFF and other CALIFORNIA CLASS members with wage statements that violate California Lab.
 Code § 226(a)(1)-(9).
 Further, DEFENDANTS' violations are knowing and intentional, and were not isolated due to an unintentional payroll error due to clerical or inadvertent mistake.